simpledotorg/container-deployment/doc/RUNBOOK.md

 First, add or remove the appropriate SSH keys from the `group_vars/<your deployment name>/vars.yml` file

+Note: For `QA` and `Test` environments Semaphore CI/CD will `automatically` update the SSH keys.

+For other environments, you need to manually update the SSH keys.
-Then, run the following command.
+Run the following command.

 ```bash
 make update-ssh-keys hosts=<your_deployment_name.yaml>